Washington Expands Categories of People Who Can Sue for Wrongful Death

 Under the new law, individuals who may bring wrongful death claims include the same two sets of beneficiaries, but now secondary beneficiaries may recover even if they either lived outside the U.S. at the time of death or did not depend on the decedent financially.
 Parents of a minor child may now recover so long as they can show “significant involvement” of an emotional, psychological, or financial nature in the child’s life at any time “reasonably near” the time of the accident.
 Each parent also may now bring their own, separate claim, rather than sharing and dividing a single claim.
 The new law also makes it explicit that all beneficiaries may recover economic and noneconomic damages.

-Call Vancouver Attorney John Lutgens for Help With a Wrongful Death Claim in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help With a Wrongful Death Claim in Washington State

-For dedicated, passionate, and effective help pursuing a wrongful death claim after an accident in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact personal injury lawyer John Lutgens for a free consultation at 360-693-2119.
+For dedicated, passionate, and effective help pursuing a wrongful death claim after an accident in Vancouver or elsewhere throughout Washington, contact personal injury lawyer John Lutgens for a free consultation at 360-693-2119.